 Container gardening tips

 One of the ways my family strives to be more self-reliant is growing our own food.
 I try to grow as much as I can in our small space.
 I especially like to grow my own fruit and when I left Oregon I thought I was leaving blueberry bushes behind.
-The acidic soil of the Pacific Northwest and the cool weather makes it just right for growing these good-for-you edibles.
+The acidic soil of the Pacific Northwest and the cool weather make it just right for growing these good-for-you edibles.
 They are relatively easy to grow when given acid soils and the right growing climate.
 Much to my surprise, I found a Monrovia Bountiful Blue® Blueberry plant at the garden center yesterday.
 It is loaded with fruit just waiting to ripen in the Texas sun.

 This particular blueberry has low chill requirement of only 150-200 winter chill hours.
 What are chill hours?
 Each fruit, nut or berry has a range of chill hours needed for setting fruit.
 Basically, they need to be cold for a certain amount of time.